Protest rocks INEC HQ over Warri re-delineation

 “Any further action by INEC on this matter, amounts to contempt of court and a direct threat to peace and order,” the petition read.

-They also relied on a December 2025 judgment of the Court of Appeal, Asaba Division (Appeal No. CA/AS/154/2024), which affirmed Itsekiri ownership of Ogbe-Ijoh community, insisting that INEC has no legal authority to act contrary to the ruling.
+They also relied on a December 2025 judgment of the Court of Appeal, Asaba Division, which affirmed Itsekiri ownership of Ogbe-Ijoh community, insisting that INEC has no legal authority to act contrary to the ruling.

 “INEC cannot lawfully create or name a ward in that community contrary to this binding judgment,” the petition read.

-The women warned that if the exercise is allowed to stand, the Itsekiri could become the only ethnic nationality in Nigeria without a local government of their own.
+The women warned that if the exercise was allowed to stand, the Itsekiri could become the only ethnic nationality in Nigeria without a local government of their own.

 “The Federal Government should not allow the attempted ethnic cleansing, wrapped under the guise of re-delineation,” they said.